colcrunch/killbot/README.md

 Firstly, the bot does not ship with a copy of the Static Data Export.
 Secondly, the config file has to be copied and edited.

 Using the setup command `python3 launcher.py setup` will download the SDE and copy the config file for editing.
 (In the future I might allow editing the config file through launcher commands.)
+This command will also make the log directory.

 If the SDE is out of date, and you need to update it, run `python3 launcher.py update` and the launcher will fetch and unzip the SDE for you.